 There is more than two "Lemon Squeezers" in the area surrounding the Grand Valley.
 There is yet another "lemon squeezer" on nearby Mount Garfield and bike trail called "The Lemon Squeezer" which is also in the area.

 This route is tricky.
 Think of it as a combination of caving, bouldering, and scrambling.
 The unique character of the route makes it difficult to rate in terms of YDS or some other system.
 I would, however, say that you should definitely feel comfortable with class 4 climbing and tight, claustrophobic spaces in order to climb the Lemon Squeezer.

-NOTE: This route is a bit dangerous.
+This route does carry some risks.
 Several people have had to be rescued from here recently.
-This might be in part because the Lemon Squeezer is popular with college kids, some of whom were likely drinking before entering.
 Enjoy yourself but be cautious; a rescue from the heart of this unique route would be difficult and time consuming.